 - 400+ feet of 40lb Clear Fishing Wire – You need clear fishing wire because it is almost invisible and let’s face it, fishing wire is some good stuff.
 It is super strong meaning you have less chance of breaking any lines when hanging your decor.
 Most fishing wire comes in lengths more than 400 feet.
 So pick out the amount you need chances are you will have more than enough.

-- (BONUS) Hanging Crystal Bead Strands – If there anything that is true in this world, it is that you can never have enough crystal bead strand.
+- (BONUS) Hanging Crystal Bead Strands – If there is anything true in this world, it is that you can never have enough crystal bead strands.
 This bling will take your DIY project over the top.
-A couple strands go A LONG WAY!
+A couple of strands go A LONG WAY!
 We recommend getting 6 or 12 extra pieces that are between 3 feet and 5 feet long.
-The exact size you will will depend on how much you want it to hang from where you are attaching it.
+The exact size will depend on how much you want it to hang from where you are attaching it.

-You can view all the costs by clicking any of the links above.
-We recommend to start shopping and find what you need.
+We recommend you start shopping and find what you need.
 You may find substitutes or something different you want to work into your overall design.
-If you stay with the basics you will be find and more than likely can get everything for less than $200.
+If you stay with the basics you will be fine and more than likely can get everything for less than $200.

 Step 2: Insert a LED candle into every glass globe

-Step 3: While someone is double knotting 2 foot long pieces of fishing wire to each globe, use fishing wire to start creating your grid (think of this like a spider web).
-Also watch our video for how to create a bunch of 2 foot long fishing wire pieces quickly!
+Step 3: You can hire friends to help decorate, have them double knotting 2-foot-long pieces of fishing wire to each globe, and use fishing wire to start creating your grid (think of this as a spider web).
+Watch our video for how to create a bunch of 2-foot-long fishing wire pieces quickly!